Speaker Information

 Attendees often ask us/speakers for copies of their material.
 The best way to distribute this information quickly is through the app.
 Please send your PowerPoints/references to david@housetohouse.com and he will upload to the app.
 Please be sure to indicate which lessons the materials are for.

 Please do not tell attendees that materials will be available in the app unless you email them to us in advance!
 We do not collect the materials that you upload to the various computers while at PTP.
-If you want your material shared in the app, you must email the files to us by July 31!
+If you want your material shared in the app, you must email the files to us by Monday, June 30 for Branson and Monday, August 4 for Sevierville!

 All screens will project at 16×9 resolution.
 If you want to use your own laptop (Mac or PC), it will need to be able to plug into an HDMI cord.
-If you have further questions about presentations, please email Cody McCoy (cody@polishingthepulpit.com).
+If you have further questions about presentations, please email David Webster (david@housetohouse.com).

-PowerPoint: We require all speakers to submit PowerPoints for all lessons in EHA and Ballrooms for review.
-The deadline is July 31.
+PowerPoint: We require all speakers to submit PowerPoints for all lessons in Ballrooms and EHA for review.
+The deadline is June 15 for Branson and July 31 for Sevierville.
 We are doing this due to copyright concerns and for better video/PTP365.
 All presentations must adhere to our style guidelines found below.
 PCs and projectors will be available in all classes.
+Please bring your PowerPoint on a thumb drive.

 We have created a video covering the material below.
 Click/tap here to view it (8 minutes).